Mini-Batch Stochastic Halpern Algorithm for Nonexpansive Fixed Point Problems: Introduction

-where $\xi \sim \mathrm{DU}(n)$ denotes that a random variable $\xi$ follows a discrete uniform distribution on $\{1,2,\cdots,n\}$ and $\mathbb{E}_\xi [X]$ is the expectation of $X$ with respect to $\xi$.
-When $n$ and $d$ are very large, the computation of $T$ is expensive.
-Hence, the existing methods \eqref{K_M} and \eqref{H} may not function properly depending on the computing environment.
+where $\xi \sim \mathrm{DU}(n)$ means a random variable $\xi$ following the discrete uniform distribution on $\{1,2,\cdots,n\}$ and $\mathbb{E}_\xi [X]$ is the usual expectation of $X$ with respect to $\xi$.
+Then the computation of $T$ will be expensive when $n$ and $d$ are large, and existing methods \eqref{K_M} and \eqref{H} may not function properly, depending on the computational environment.